See the full blog post with all the tables here.

-Bitcoin dominance bounced up about +1.5% in March, something we’ve seen time and time again over the course of the experiment when the market bleeds.
-For context, the range since the beginning of the experiment in January 2018 has been quite wide: a high of 70% in September 2019 and a low of 33% in February 2018.
+Bitcoin dominance gained bout +1.5% in March, something we’ve seen time and time again over the course of all three experiments when the market suffers.
+The range since the beginning of the experiment in January 2019 has been between 50%-70%.

-See, here’s the ROI over the life of the experiment, month by month:
+Here’s a look at the ROI over the life of the first fifteen months of the experiment, month by month: